Age disparity in sexual relationships: Reasons for age disparity

-In a Brown University study, it has been noted that the social structure of a country determines the age difference between spouses more than any other factor.
-One of the concerns of relationships with age disparities in some cultures is a perceived difference between people of different age ranges.
-These differences may be sexual, financial or social.
-Gender roles may complicate this even further.
-Socially, a society with a difference in wealth distribution between older and younger people may affect the dynamics of the relationship.

-Although the "cougar" trend, in which older women date much younger men, is often portrayed in the media as a widespread and established facet of modern Western culture, at least one academic study has found the concept to be a "myth".
-A British psychological study published in Evolution and Human Behavior in 2010 concluded that men and women, in general, continued to follow traditional gender roles when searching for mates.
-The study found that, as supported by other academic studies, most men preferred younger, "attractive" women, while most women, of any age, preferred successful, established men their age or older.
-The study found very few instances of older women pursuing much younger men and vice versa.
-The study has been criticized, however, for limiting their results to online dating profiles, which are traditionally not used by those seeking older or younger partners, and for excluding the United States from the study.
+A 1986 Brown University study noted that the social structure of a country determines the age difference between heterosexual spouses more than any other factor.
+One of the concerns of relationships with age disparities between heterosexual couples in some cultures is a perceived difference between people of different age ranges.
+This is because a society with a difference in wealth distribution between older and younger people may affect the dynamics of the relationship.
+Although the "cougar" trend, in which older women date much younger men, is often portrayed in the media as a widespread and established facet of modern Western culture, a British psychological study published in Evolution and Human Behavior in 2010 found the concept to be a "myth".
+The study concluded that men and women, generally, continued to follow traditional gender roles when searching for mates.
+The study found that most men preferred younger, "attractive" women, while most women, of any age, preferred successful, established men their age or older.
+However, the study was criticized for limiting its results to online dating profiles and for excluding the United States from the study.